 Safe place for women

 In the autumn of 2019, we were confronted with the vulnerability of women traveling alone with children.
-There are currently about 1000 women traveling alone and the children in and around the camp.
+There are currently about 1000 women traveling alone plus the children in and around the camp.
 These women should be given a safe place within the Moria camp.
-Within Moria camp there are secured sections where there are places for the reception of women.
+Within Moria camp there are secured sections where there are places for the shelter for women.
 Currently, sections C, D and E have room for about 650 women.
 The camp management is doing its utmost for this, but unfortunately there are no solutions to increase this capacity.

 The Safe place for women project has been started to help out.